 What Do You Do In Your Free Time?

-I like to spend my free time with my girlfriend Danielle and our Border Collie mix, Reggie.
+I like to spend my free time with my Border Collie mix, Reggie.
 We play Frisbee (he’s REALLY good) and take walks in the park.
-He is super smart and has a ton of energy so it is a team effort to keep him occupied.
-Other than that, Danielle and I like to watch live music or comedy and try new restaurants around the area and have a couple local beers.
+He is super smart and has a ton of energy so it takes a lot to keep him occupied.
+When I go out, I like to watch live music and comedy and try new restaurants and local beers.
+I always try to make time to play games (card, board, video, you name it).

 First Website You Go To When You Need To Take A Break?